 A high-powered optical device which produces an extremely focused beam of light, or laser beam.
 The laser defeats the drone by destroying the structure and/or the electronics.

-It’s more than likely that the best counter-drone solution for you is going to be a mix of the above technologies.
+It’s more than likely that the best drone detection solution for you is going to be a mix of the above technologies.
 Which mix exactly?
 Well, that’s going to be dependent on your specific use case.

 Talking about software; Command & Control (C2) software can make or break your counter-drone system.
 All the data from those different sensors and technologies need to be collected, processed and displayed in a user-friendly way that makes sense and is actionable.